Links for Woodturning Information

 - Wheeler Industries - 1118 N Howe Rd, Spokane Valley, WA 99212.
 Recommended by club member Frank Hutchison.
 They can weld aluminum (repaired his bandsaw fittings) and the turn-around time is fast!

 - TRMS Services - For the middle to larger shop, a great Spokane manufacturer of ductwork and fittings.
-Recommended by club member Carl Bodenstein, who suggests a minimum of 6" main duct diameter in 20 gauge galvanized steel for your shop's "minimum specification.
-Pricing is really fantastic!
+A minimum of 6" main duct diameter in 20 gauge galvanized steel is typically recommended, and larger size main pipes and fittings are available.
+Jobs are made to order based on your drawing and parts list.
+Pricing is really excellent!

 - Chef Specialties - Salt and pepper mill parts and supplies